 It is important to have the assistance of a consumer protection lawyer when you sue a business for lying, misrepresentation, fraud, or other bad behavior.
 Courts review the circumstances of each case to determine whether a business engaged in unfair or deceptive conduct.
 Part of proving there was a consumer protection violation in your case is knowing what the court considered unfair or deceptive conduct in other cases.
 A consumer protection lawyer can show the court how your case is similar to other situations when consumers won lawsuits against bad businesses.

 Factors courts consider when deciding if conduct was unfair or deceptive include: (1) whether the practice offended public policy as established by other laws; (2) whether the acts were immoral, unethical, oppressive, or unscrupulous; or (3) whether substantial injury to consumers resulted.
 Violating certain Massachusetts laws may automatically become a consumer protection violation.
-Some of these laws include: the Home Improvement Contractor statute, regulations concerning the sale of defective automobiles (New and Used Lemon Laws), unfair treatment by insurance companies, advertising, and debt collection, to name a few.

 Business-to-business transactions are covered under the Massachusetts Consumer Protection Law.
 There are some differences in application, but the overall purpose and substance of the protection are the same.
 If your business was harmed by the unfair acts of another business, contact Walckner Law Office to discuss your case.

 Aggressive legal representation when car dealerships lie, scam, or cheat consumers.
 If you're concerned something went wrong during your vehicle purchase, contact Walckner Law Office today.